 All you have to do here is to form the dough.
-This will take 3-5 minutes.
+This will take about 5 minutes.
 At first it might look like a crumble mess but keep pressing the dough and kneading and you will end up with perfect soft-ish dough.

 Day 2 – Baking

-The best part about day two is that it’s a pretty simple process – the sausages need to be cut into very thin circles (right after they have been taken out from the fridge), placed onto baking tray lined with baking paper, baked & coated in sugar.
+The best part about day two is that it’s a pretty simple process – the sausages need to be cut into very thin slices (right after they have been taken out from the fridge), placed onto baking tray lined with baking paper, baked & coated in sugar.

-Shelf life of these buttery hazelnut cookies:
+Shelf life of buttery hazelnut cookies

 Keep these butter cookies in an air-tight container and they should last for up to 2 weeks.